 Recovering from overtraining is more difficult and can take at least six to eight weeks of rest.

 “I recommend that people work together with their physician, as well as a personal coach or trainer, to gradually return to exercise when safe,” she says.

 When you’re ready to resume exercise, a coach may suggest you build in recovery time by taking a day or two off from all exercise every week.

-Also, depending on your training program and goals, it may help to cut your exercise by 50 to 80 percent for an entire week every four to six weeks.
+Also, depending on your training program and goals, it may help to cut your exercise by 50% to 80% for an entire week every four to six weeks.

-“I think that’s the key thing often missed — an occasional reduction in training volume,” Dr. Schaefer says.
+“I think that’s the key thing often missed — an occasional reduction in training volume,” Dr. Lewis says.

 Without treatment, overtraining can weaken your immune system and may cause osteoporosis and bone loss in women.
 In extreme cases, heart damage and rhythm disorders can occur.
 Those with genetic risk factors are especially vulnerable to cardiac problems from overtraining.

 And, those who over train once are at risk for repeat episodes.
 “Working with an exercise or sports psychologist can help you avoid that,” Dr. Lewis advises.

 If there’s a chance you’re exercising too much, it’s a good idea to see a doctor, physical therapist or personal trainer.

 “The earlier we intervene, the shorter the recovery,” she says.